b-geo/DEC-P3/README.md

 3. Note the S3 location for use in `terraform.tfvars`

 ### Terraform State Management
-Terraform state is managed via GitHub Actions with the `terraform.tfstate` file stored on S3:
+Terraform state is managed via a `terraform.tfstate` file stored in an S3 bucket:

 1. Edit `terraform.tfvars` with your specific configuration
 2. Configure AWS CLI: `aws configure`